To show respect to all who use the library and for its holdings, students are asked to

 Computer Lab Regulations

-The student computer lab is located in the back of the library and is open only to students who are currently enrolled.
+The student computer lab is located across from the library and is open only to students who are currently enrolled.
 Non-WAAST personnel are not allowed in the computer lab.
 Students are asked to follow the guidelines for operating the computers and the instructions of the computer lab supervisor.
 Students who do not comply with these regulations will forfeit the privilege of using the lab.
 Students must

 – Refrain from changing computer settings.